DZakh/rescript-schema/docs/rescript-usage.md

 // Ok()
 ```

-You can use the `S.Object.strip` function to reset a object schema to the default behavior (stripping unrecognized keys).
+You can use the `S.strip` function to reset a object schema to the default behavior (stripping unrecognized keys).

 ### **`schema`**